IBM-Cloud/codeignitor-db/README.md

   cd codeignitor-twilio
   ```

 1. If you don't have one already, create a MySQL service.
-With BlueMix, the following command will create a free MySQL databse.
+With Bluemix, the following command will create a free MySQL databse.

   ```bash
     cf create-service mysql 100 mysql-db